 At the time, our business consultants already challenged our mission/vision.
 They said it needed to be rewritten to be more specific, more exact, and more measurable.

 I couldn’t.
 It felt so disingenuous for me to write an inspiring sentence about what fired me up when the people I run the company for were leaving.

 It took me a year to write out our next mission statement.
 One year for one sentence.

 If you are struggling to write a great mission statement for your company, be encouraged, it took me a year to search my heart for a deep understanding of our why.

-At the time, I was listening to Andy Stanley (a lot) and I could not get his words out of my head.
-Here are some of the quotes that were challenging me:
+At the time, I listened to Andy Stanley (a lot) and could not get his words out of my head.
+Here are some of the quotes that challenged me: